 Road objects can be customized in their specification dialogs.
-See "Road Specification Dialog" on page 358, "Terrain Feature Specification Dialog" on page 344, and "Terrain Path Specification Dialog" on page 347.
+See "Road Specification Dialog" on page 358, "Terrain Feature Specification Dialog" on page 344,

 A selected road object can be edited in a variety of ways using the buttons on the edit toolbar.
 See "The Edit Toolbar" on page 28.